plazi/BLR-website/image_type.md

 | *genus* | | |  needs to be added as custom metadata |
 | *species* | | |  needs to be added as custom metadata |

-According to https://zenodeo.punkish.org/docs#/v2/getV2Images (2019-09-12, 17:33), there are  o parameters for images.
+According to https://zenodeo.punkish.org/docs#/v2/getV2Images ~~(2019-09-12, 17:33), there are  o parameters for images.~~ images can be queried by `q` (full text search), `doi`, `author`, `title` and `keyword` (experimental, for now).
+The response is almost the same as that returned directly from Zenodo (see example below for sample response from zenodeo and Zenodo for record **3406430**.
+The difference is that zenodeo searches *only* for images and automatically excludes non-open-access articles.

 ### Zenodeo response fields
 | field | facet | sort |result display | notes |